ms-prakash27/cis6930fa24-assignment_0/README.md

 ```
 pipenv run python -m pytest -v

 ```

-we have two test files as shown below

-### test_download.py
+### 'test_download.py'

-Tests the data downloading functionality:
-- Ensures non-empty data is downloaded from the API
-- Checks if the downloaded data contains the expected fields

-#### test_download.py test functions
+#### functions

+1. `Utility Function`
+   load_test_data(file_path): This function loads test data from a JSON file.
+It reads the contents of the file specified by file_path and returns the data as a Python dictionary.

-1. `test_download_non_empty_data`
+2. `test_download_non_empty_data`
-   This test checks that the fetch_data function correctly handles non-empty responses from the FBI API.
-It performs the following checks:
-        The data returned by fetch_data is not None.
-   The data contains the key 'items'.
-   The 'items' list contains at least one item.

-    requests_mock.Mocker() is used to mock the HTTP GET request to the FBI API.
-   The mock response is configured to return a JSON object with a single item.
-   Assertions verify that the data structure is as expected.
+This test ensures that the downloaded data is not empty and contains the necessary structure.
+It loads the JSON data from wanted.json and simulates the fetching process using main.fetch_data().
+The test checks that the fetched data is not None, contains an 'items' key, and has at least one item in the 'items' list.

-2. `test_download_data_fields`
+3.  `test_download_data_fields`
-   This test verifies that each item in the response from fetch_data contains the required fields:
-       Each item should have a 'title' field.
-   Each item should have a 'subjects' field.
-   Each item should have a 'field_offices' field.
+This test validates that each item in the downloaded data contains all required fields.
+It loads the JSON data from wanted.json and uses main.fetch_data() to simulate the fetching process.
+The test checks that each item in the 'items' list contains the fields 'title', 'subjects', and 'field_offices', ensuring that the data structure is correct and complete.

-### test_randompage.py
+### 'test_randompage.py'

-Tests the data parsing and formatting functionality:
-- Verifies correct extraction of title, subjects, and field offices
-- Ensures proper formatting of the thorn-separated output
+#### Functions

 1. `test_extract_title`
-This test checks if the title field is extracted correctly from the data returned by the FBI API:
+The test_extract_title function checks if the title "BORIS YAKOVLEVICH LIVSHITS" is correctly extracted from the JSON data loaded from wanted.json.
+It ensures that the title is present in the formatted output.
-    The mocked API response contains a single item with the title field set to "John Doe".
-    The fetch_data function fetches the data, and parse_data processes it.
-    The test asserts that the formatted data contains "John Doe" in the first record.

 2.  `test_extract_subjects`
-This test ensures that the subjects field is extracted and formatted correctly:
-    The mocked API response contains an item with the subjects field set to ["Theft", "Fraud"].
-    The parse_data function should format the subjects as a comma-separated string ("Theft,Fraud").
-    The test checks if "Theft,Fraud" is present in the formatted data.
+The test_extract_subjects function verifies that the subject "Counterintelligence" is included in the comma-separated string of subjects after parsing the data from wanted.json.
+It confirms proper extraction and formatting.

 3.  `test_extract_field_offices`
-This test verifies that the field_offices field is correctly extracted and formatted:
-    The mocked API response includes an item with field_offices set to ["Miami", "Dallas"].
-    The parse_data function should format the field offices as a comma-separated string ("Miami,Dallas").
-    The test asserts that "Miami,Dallas" appears in the formatted data.
+The test_extract_field_offices function ensures that "newyork" appears in the comma-separated list of field offices after parsing the JSON data from wanted.json.
+It checks the correct extraction and formatting of field offices.

 4.  `test_print_thorn_separated`
-This test checks the final output formatting, which uses a thorn (þ) character to separate fields:
-    The mocked API response includes title, subjects, and field_offices.
-    The parse_data function should return a string where the fields are separated by the thorn character (þ), e.g., "John DoeþTheft,FraudþMiami,Dallas".
+The test_print_thorn_separated function verifies that the final output string is formatted as "BORIS YAKOVLEVICH LIVSHITSþCounterintelligenceþnewyork".
+It ensures that data is combined and separated by the thorn character as required.
-    The test asserts that the formatted data matches this thorn-separated format.

-#### test_randompage.py  functions

-## Assumptions

-This script assumes that the FBI Wanted API (https://api.fbi.gov/wanted/v1/list) is available and working properly.
-The API is expected to return data in a JSON format with an "items" key, which should be a list of entries.
-Each entry should have the fields "title", "subjects", and "field_offices".

-The code assumes that the values for "title", "subjects", and "field_offices" in each item of the API response will be properly formatted.

-The code assumes that "subjects" and "field_offices" are either lists or can be converted to lists if they are not.
-It also assumes that the THORN character (þ) is appropriate for separating fields in the output.

-The script assumes you have Python(preferbly 3.12) and the necessary libraries (requests, argparse, json, and pytest) installed.
-It should run without compatibility problems in this setup.

-### Assumption for Tests
+## Assumption

-The tests use the requests_mock library to mock API responses, assuming that mocking is sufficient to test the behavior of the fetch_data and parse_data functions.
+In test cases, I have created a wanted.json file from the API(from the first page) and used that, alternatively, we can use API calls using the request mock module, as the page refreshes frequently, I didn't prefer.